 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence

 The transitional constitution prohibits interference with private life, family, home, and correspondence, but the law does not provide for the right to privacy.
 Authorities, however, reportedly violated these prohibitions.
 To induce suspects to surrender, officials at times held family members in detention centers.
 The law gives the NSS sweeping powers outside the constitutional mandate of arrest, detention, surveillance, search, and seizure.
 The NSS utilized surveillance tools, at times requiring telecommunications companies to hand over user data that could be used to tap telephone numbers or make arrests.
 The NSS monitored social media posts.
 Widespread surveillance led many human rights defenders to avoid discussing sensitive topics over the telephone.
-A February report by Amnesty International quoted one activist saying, “In South Sudan, they know if you are a human rights person, they might not follow you today, not arrest you now, but they can be following your phone conversation, can be checking on your phone every now and then and one day they will turn against you.”
 The NSS carried out physical surveillance and embedded agents in organizations and media houses and at events.
 Some individuals were subject to physical and telephonic surveillance prior to arrest and detention without warrants, with such surveillance continuing after detainees were released.

 g.
 Conflict-related Abuses